defold/doc/docs/en/manuals/message-passing.md

 msg.post(".", "set_parent", { parent_id = parent })
 ```

 Parent-child hierarchies can also be set up the editor, and will still be dynamic.
 Let’s, for example, build a tree with hearts in it.
 It will consist of a “tree” object and a number of “heart” objects.
-We also have a “pot” in where the tree lives.
+We also have a “pot” in which the tree lives.
 First we have to place these objects in a collection in order to make them parent and child.
 We're calling this collection “hearttree”.
 Then we can simply drag the heart objects onto the tree object to child them:

 ![Heart tree](images/message_passing/editor_heart_tree.png)